betaglot/plantabeta/docs/dev/Research.md

 - How can planting boxes be hexagonal instead of rectangular?
 - Who is the oldest tree Planter in Canada?
 - What is the reason why Planters rarely use spades in Europe?
-- Where did the term 'screef' come from?
+- Where did the term 'skreef' come from?
 - Where did the term 'duff' come from?
 - Are planting tubes more efficient than spades?
 - Globally, how many seedlings survive to their 10th year?